Welcome!

 Below is a wordcloud of my dissertation – click on it and explore my work!

-Broader research interests include seventeenth-century British witch trials; eighteenth- and nineteenth-century Gothic; sound and the Gothic; Victorian literature and culture; ghost stories; the history of science and medicine; scientific romances; Neo-Victorianism.
+My current research examines seventeenth-century British witch trials in contemporary fiction.
+Broader research interests also include eighteenth- and nineteenth-century Gothic; sound and the Gothic; Victorian literature and culture; ghost stories; the history of science and medicine; scientific romances; Neo-Victorianism.

 Out now: Spectral Sounds: Unquiet Tales of Acoustic Weird